pulumi/pulumi-hugo/themes/default/content/blog/ill-just-update-my-bucket-object-what-could-go-wrong/index.md

 ---
-title: "I'll Just Update My Bucket Object.
-What Could Go Wrong?"
+title: "I'll just update the bucket object.
+What could go wrong?"

 # The date represents the post's publish date, and by default corresponds with
 # the date this file was generated.
 Posts with future dates are visible in development,